microwalk-project/Microwalk/docs/introduction.md

 # Introduction

 ## What is a side-channel attack?
 A side-channel attacker does not try to _directly_ extract information (e.g., through a buffer overflow), but only "monitors" the execution of a piece of code.

-For example, the attacker may measure variations in the execution time to find out how many expensive operations were executed (maybe giving an indication about the structure of a secret key), or employ a so-called _cache attack_, where they observe which data and code the victim process accesses, which in turn allows them to reconstruct the control flow and memory access pattern.
+For example, the attacker may measure variations in the execution time to find out how many expensive operations were executed, and thus learn something about the structure of a secret key.
+They may also employ a so-called _cache attack_, where they observe which data and code the victim process accesses, allowing them to reconstruct the control flow and memory access pattern.

 Most side-channel attacks are restricted to a single system, so the attacker needs to be on the same machine as the vulnerable code.
 However, this is a common scenario in practice, as code may run in a cloud environment (where multiple customers share the same machine) or in browsers (which may execute scripts served by the attacker).